 3. Protection against creditors by way of dictating terms of inheritance

-A trust can also protect the assets of a person from being pursued by creditors, both during his life and after his death.
-Likewise, it also protects the trustor’s assets from being used by beneficiaries to pay off their debts or spend inappropriately.
+A trust can also protect a person’s assets from being pursued by creditors, both during his life and after his death.
+Likewise, it protects the trustor’s assets from being used by beneficiaries to pay off their debts or spend inappropriately.

 4. Control over assets